 1. Class B

-These heat exchangers are designed for chemical processing applications.
-They are constructed with materials and configurations suitable for handling corrosive substances and demanding chemical processes.
-Class B heat exchangers are built to withstand the challenges posed by chemical environments.
+These engineers design these heat exchangers for chemical processing applications.
+They construct them with materials and configurations suitable for handling corrosive substances and demanding chemical processes.
+Engineers build Class B heat exchangers to withstand the challenges posed by chemical environments.

 2. Class C

 This category encompasses heat exchangers intended for general commercial applications.
-These heat exchangers are versatile and can be used in various industries where moderate operating conditions are present.
-They are designed to efficiently exchange heat in common commercial settings.
+These heat exchangers are versatile and can serve various industries with moderate operating conditions.
+They efficiently exchange heat in common commercial settings by design.

 3. Class R

-Heat exchangers classified under Class R are specifically tailored for petroleum and large-scale applications.
-They are engineered to handle the rigorous demands of processing petroleum products, including high temperatures, pressures, and flow rates.
+Engineers specifically tailor heat exchangers classified under Class R for petroleum and large-scale applications.
+They design them to handle the rigorous demands of processing petroleum products, including high temperatures, pressures, and flow rates.
 Class R heat exchangers are robust and suitable for industrial-scale operations.

 acceptable Shell and Tube configurations